 Mounting Missile Threat.
-Iran possesses the largest number of deployed missiles in the Middle East.34 Testifying before the House Armed Services Committee in March 2020, the commander of CENTCOM, Marine Corps General Kenneth McKenzie, estimated that Iran has "about 2500 to 3000 ballistic missiles."
-In June 2017, Iran launched mid-range missiles from its territory against opposition targets in Syria.
-This was Iran's first such operational use of mid-range missiles in almost 30 years, but it was not as successful as Tehran might have hoped.
-It was reported that three of the five missiles launched missed Syria altogether and landed in Iraq and that the remaining two landed in Syria but missed their intended targets by miles.36
+Iran "possesses the largest and most diverse missile arsenal in the Middle East."
+Testifying before the Senate Armed Services Committee in March 2022, General McKenzie estimated that Iran has "over 3,000 ballistic missiles of various types, some of which can reach Tel Aviv, to give you an idea of range.
+None of them can reach Europe yet, but over the last 5 to 7 years...they have invested heavily in their ballistic missile program."
+51 reported that three of the five missiles that were launched missed Syria altogether and landed in Iraq and that the remaining two landed in Syria but missed their intended targets by miles.52